Friday, January 23, 7pm

 March 13, 2015

 But — what can you DO with an English degree?
-The easier question is: What can’t you do?
+What can’t you do?
 With honed communication skills and an eye for analysis, English graduates gain an edge in many fields.
-They become counselors, teachers, lawyers, technical writers, editors, filmmakers, policy analysts, and even doctors.
+They become counselors, teachers, lawyers, technical writers, editors, filmmakers, business owners, policy analysts, and even doctors.

-For graduate study, the Department offers a Teaching Credential Program, a Master of Fine Arts degree in Creative Writing, a Master of Arts degree with options in Literature and Composition Theory, a Certificate of Advanced Study in Composition, and a Certificate of Special Study in Creative Writing.
+At the graduate level, the Department offers a Teaching Credential Program, a Master of Fine Arts degree in Creative Writing, a Master of Arts degree with options in Literature and Composition Theory, a Certificate of Advanced Study in Composition, and a Certificate of Special Study in Creative Writing.